heysokam/confy/doc/howto.md

 - Find its source code files by taking all `.c` files inside the `ROOT/src` folder
 - Output the resulting binary into:
   - Folder      : `confy.cfg.binDir`, which is `ROOT/bin`.
-  - Binary name : `hello.exe`
+  - Binary name : `hello.exe` on windows, `hello` on linux, `hello.app` on mac
 ```
-This means that your application will be output to: `ROOT/bin/hello.exe`
+> This means that your application will be output to: `ROOT/bin/hello.exe`

 ## Two Files:  The Builder and the Caller